 Austin area space technology ecosystem

-Over 12,000 employees are aligned within the aerospace, aviation, and supporting industry sectors with even more--nearly 121,000--in the overall tech ecosystem.
+Over 12,000 employees are aligned within the aerospace, aviation, and supporting industry sectors with many more--over 176,000--in the overall tech ecosystem.

 OVER 400 EMPLOYEES

 UNDER 100 EMPLOYEES

 - Talent | Young, high tech, and extremely educated work force.
 Austin offers a highly creative class mixed with a leading technology and innovative spirit.